byu-dml/d3m-experimenter/README.md

 ### Bringing Down the Container
 * To stop and remove the container run `docker-compose down` from within the directory with the docker-compose.yml file

+# How-To Run After Set-Up #
+0. The steps in the subsections below have been completed.
+The repos have been cloned and the docker image is instantiated.
+1. Run the experimenter using the command: `python3 experimenter_driver.py`
+2. The driver generates all possible problems from the list of problem directories given to it in constants.py
+3. It uses the Experimenter class to generate all possible pipelines from lists of pipelines types.
+These are generated in Experimenter.py but the models used are in constants.py
+4. It runs all pipelines with all problems.
+5. When a pipeline runs successfully, the driver writes a pipeline run file to the mongo_db specified in `database_communication.py`.
+The default is a computer in our lab.
+6. To see all the items in the database create a folder with the collection names as subdirectories.
+Then run `python3 get_documents.py`.
+F or specific db commands see `get_documents.py`.
+7. The outputs from the above step will be placed in the directory passed into the command line OR the default location (currently the home directory)

+## Run Options ##
+* To generate and execute pipelines in one command run `python3 experimenter_driver.py`
+* To generate only pipelines and store them, run `python3 experimenter_driver.py -r generate`.
+It will store them in the MongoDB.
+* To run pipelines from mongodb and not generate new ones, run `python3 experimenter_driver.py -r execute`
+* To only execute created pipelines stored in a folder, add the `-f folder_name/` flag.
+* To distribute pipelines run `python3 experimenter_driver.py -r distribute`.
+* To run AutoML systems for comparisons add the `-b` flag.
+Note this will turn any command into ONLY executing AutoML systems
+* For more information, see the documentation in `experimenter_driver.py`.

+## Lab Distribution Options ##
+1. Create jobs by runninng `python3 experimenter_driver.py -r distribute`.
+This adds jobs to the RQ queue.
+2. Join machines to the queue by using cssh (Clustered SSH).
+Install it, if it is not installed (`sudo apt-get install cssh`).
+3. Execute the command `cssh` followed the by all the names of the machine you want it to run on.
+For example `cssh lab1 lab2`
+4. If you encounter an error about not being able to authenticate with the other machine, make sure you can regular SSH into it first and then try again.
+5. To prep a lab computer to run this software, use `prep-machine.sh`.
+Once that is run and you are in the Docker container run `build_env_and_work` to become a worker.